 Since medical assistants are employed by medical facilities, they work in hygienic environments.
 Physician’s offices in particular are clean and typically quiet.
 So, if you’re looking for a workplace that has a clean and calm atmosphere, medical assisting may be the right choice for you.

+Medical assistant work hours can fluctuate, introducing certain schedule considerations for some individuals.
+Allied health services are always in demand, meaning patients may require medical care at odd hours.
 Some medical assistants have to work evenings and weekends.
-Patients may be in need of medical care at odd hours.
 Certain shifts can also be longer than traditional work hours.
 However, most medical assistants work regular schedules.

-Compared to other medical occupations, medical assistants have somewhat limited job responsibilities.
-Tasks like patient treatment, clinical procedures, and health assessment are mostly restricted to physicians, nurses, and other healthcare practitioners.
+Due to the diverse needs of patients in their care, medical assistants may have several overlapping job responsibilities—how comfortable you are multitasking may influence your overall job satisfaction.
+Tasks like patient treatment, clinical procedures, and health assessment are mostly restricted to physicians, nurses, and other healthcare practitioners—becoming a certified medical assistant is one career path to help support these important services.
 If you want to perform any of these duties, you have to obtain further training, for example, as a nurse or physician assistant.